invictus-integration/docs-ifa/general/containerAppScaling.md

 - `cpuResources`: The amount of cpu resources to dedicate for the container resource.
 See [here](https://learn.microsoft.com/en-us/azure/container-apps/containers#allocations) for allowed values.
 - `memoryResources`: The amount of memory resources to dedicate for the container resource.
 See [here](https://learn.microsoft.com/en-us/azure/container-apps/containers#allocations) for allowed values.

-These values can be overriden in your release pipeline by passing the updated object to the respective parameter.
+These values can be overridden in your release pipeline by passing the updated object to the respective parameter.

 Example: